laughlin/MvcKickstart/README.md

 * All actions can have their own js and less file.
 These files will automatically be loaded via _ViewStart.cshtml.
 If the files do not exist, the site will not fail.
 The default convention is to place a file named the same as the action, inside a folder named the same as the controller.
     * Eg. ~/content/js/Account/Login.js and ~/content/js/Admin/Home/Index.js
     * Similarly: ~/content/less/Account/Register.less and ~/content/less/Admin/Users/Index.less
-* The site takes advantage of the mythical donut caching technique via the [MVC donut caching library](http://mvcdonutcaching.codeplex.com/).
-Content should be cached via the *ConfiguredOutputCache* attribute.
-The idea with that attribute is that the cache duration can be controlled via an admin screen.
+* The site takes advantage of the mythical donut caching technique from the [CacheStack library](https://github.com/jgeurts/cachestack).
+Action results should be cached via the *DonutOutputCache* attribute.
 * Only MS SQL Server is supported at this time.
-It would take just a few tweaks to support other databases.
+It should take just a few tweaks to support other databases.
 * Data model objects can add CreatedBy, CreatedOn, ModifiedBy and ModifiedOn properties.
 The Save() method will auto update those properties, if they're present.

 Optional inclusions